International Women’s Day

 If you could have dinner with any woman living or dead, real or fictional, who would it be and why?
 Jacqueline Kennedy or Princess Diana.
 Both managed to navigate their public world with finesse; in Jackie’s case she ended up there simply because she married a Kennedy; in Diana’s case, she married the man who would become the future king.
 They both “trained on the job”, and learned to navigate their new world with grace, charm and dignity – no matter what was going on at the time.
 Telling for Jackie was the celebration of her son’s three-year birthday just three days after her husband had been assassinated.
 It was a true testament of her

 character and showed the world that life moves forward.

 Who is your female role model?
 My mother.
 She started her own real estate company when women were expected to stay at home, and became very successful.
-She raised three children single-handedly.
+My mother raised three children single-handedly.
 She taught me the power of strength and conviction.
-She was also a great role model of some things NOT to do, so either way, she was a powerful role model for me.
+My mom was also a great role model of some things NOT to do, so either way, she was a powerful role model for me.

 What does International Women’s Day mean to you?
 Since there are so many women in the public relations and marketing industry, It gives us a chance to highlight the fabulous women we have working for us.
 Hopefully, it also means I may get out of cooking dinner that night.